microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 To complete this walkthrough, you create the following resources that incur costs:

 - An Azure Data Lake Storage Gen2 account
-- A Fabric or Power BI workspace
+- A Power BI workspace
+- A Fabric workspace

 <br>